-C. National Planning Policy Framework (NPPF) and designation

-Designation of the historic environment forms part of overall national planning policy.
+- 8. World Heritage Sites - are not afforded any statutory protection in England, but obviously there is considerable moral pressure which can be brought to bear to head off inappropriate development.
+Many World Heritage Sites include registered landscapes and other nationally designed heritage assets and local designations.
+Much of central Bath is covered by a World Heritage Site designation; it also includes several registered public parks, many listed buildings and a Conservation Area. - C. National Planning Policy Framework (NPPF) and designation Designation of the historic environment forms part of overall national planning policy.
 While the NPPF gives overall important guidance for consideration of heritage assets, parts of it can be particularly useful in addressing issues that arise when considering historic landscapes.
-Pay particular attention to the following paragraphs in Section 12 (this is guidance only - make sure you look at the whole section at some point to check you've drawn on all possible clauses):

-- Para 128 describes how applicants should be required to describe the significance of any heritage assets affected, including any contribution made by their setting, in detail proportionate to the requirement to understand the potential impact of the proposal on this significance.
+Pay particular attention to the following paragraphs in Section 16 (this is guidance only - make sure you look at the whole section at some point to check you've drawn on all possible clauses): - Para 189 describes how applicants should be required to describe the significance of any heritage assets affected, including any contribution made by their setting, in detail proportionate to the requirement to understand the potential impact of the proposal on this significance.
 It requires that, at the minimum the HER should have been consulted, with expertise brought in as necessary.
-LPAs are expected to require developers to undertake desk based study or filed survey where a site has archaeological interest. - Para 129 underlines that LPAs should identify and assess significance of heritage assets potentially affected (including setting) and take this assessment into account when considering the impact of a proposal. - Para 130 Just because a heritage asset is deliberately neglected or damaged, this should not make a difference in the decision ie a developer can't just leave something to deteriorate and then argue it's beyond repair in order to get permission to redevelop a site - Paras 131 and 59 are concerned partly with seeking good design that makes a positive contribution but don't get into too much detail, rather largely considering local context. - Para 135 describes how balanced judgements should be made on the scale of the impact of a development on the significance of a non-designated heritage asset. - Paras 132, 133 and 134 lay out that "great weight" should be given to the conservation of designated heritage assets, and substantial harm or loss be "exceptional" or "wholly exceptional".
+LPAs are expected to require developers to undertake desk-based study or field survey where a site has archaeological interest. - Para 190 underlines that LPAs should identify and assess significance of heritage assets potentially affected (including setting) and take this assessment into account when considering the impact of a proposal.

+- Para 191 Just because a heritage asset is deliberately neglected or damaged, this should not make a difference in the decision i.e. a developer can't just leave something to deteriorate and then argue it's beyond repair in order to get permission to redevelop a site - Para 192 is concerned partly with seeking good design that makes a positive contribution but don't get into too much detail, rather largely considering local context. - Para 197 describes how balanced judgements should be made on the scale of the impact of a development on the significance of a nondesignated heritage asset. - Para 194 lays out that "great weight" should be given to the conservation of designated heritage assets, and substantial harm or loss be "exceptional" or "wholly exceptional".
 The benefits of the development that causes substantial harm or loss must outweigh the harm or loss and sets out conditions that must be met for this.
-This is particularly useful to draw on when considering potentially damaging developments. - Paras 128, 129, 132 and 137 all include the setting of heritage assets as part of the consideration of impact on significance of a heritage asset.
+This is particularly useful to draw on when considering potentially damaging developments. - Paras 189, 190, 194 and 200 all include the setting of heritage assets as part of the consideration of impact on significance of a heritage asset.